-Demos Helsinki is developing an Advanced Masterclass: Institutionalising Foresight, Perspectives of Singapore and Finland for the Lee Kuan Yew School of Public Policy.
+In November 2023, Demos Helsinki and the Lee Kuan Yew School of Public Policy are organising the Futures Masterclass: Anticipatory Policy Innovation and Decision Making for policymakers, government innovators and civil servants with a genuine interest in anticipatory governance.
 This is how Finland and Singapore are utilising foresight in policymaking, the challenges we have identified, and initial suggestions for governments that want to do the same.

 Written by Vera Djakonoff, Chua Min Yi, and Anie Febriastati

 The systemic challenges faced by societies around the world require transformative action by governments.
 The understanding of this has led to an increased emphasis and recognition of the importance of strategic foresight as part of policy and decision-making.
 Without the ability to anticipate, grasp future possibilities and navigate long-term horizons, our action is diluted to reaction.
 While more and more countries are recognising the necessity of long-term policy planning, it is far too easy to get stranded in short-sighted mindsets which tend to prevail, especially in times of crisis.
 Whereas most of the pressing challenges that loom upon our societies are extremely urgent.
 The climate change crisis and demographic shifts, for example, require long-term focus.